 Host: Okay.
 Alright, walk us through, you mentioned a wonderful breakfast that you like to have and how you make it.
 Walk us through a normal day in your life of what you eat and what things that you substituted when you got gluten-free and dairy-free.

 Jacquie: Okay, so we just got a lot of static on that question.
-So, I'm going to venture that your question was that you wanted me to walk you through of the day on what I eat.
+So, I'm going to venture that your question was that you wanted me to walk you through the day on what I eat.

 Jacquie: Okay.
 So, yesterday morning for breakfast I had a slice of my Paleo or my Keto bread, toasted in the toaster with a fried egg and some vegan cheese.
 That was my breakfast.
 Now for lunch, I’m a real big fan of smoothies but I don't like something that cold in the morning.
 So, I like something warm in the morning and so I do my smoothies for lunch.
 And so my smoothies, this is going to be a long ingredient list, but I’ll give you the basics.
-My smoothies have like five servings of vegetables in it.
+My smoothies have like five servings of vegetables in them.
 It’s like a whole salad in a blender.

 Host: Really?
 Okay. (laughing)

 Jacquie: Yes, yes, but then I make it taste good by adding other things.
 So, I put in spring mix, I put in arugula, I put in beets, I put in celery juice, I’m putting in aloe vera juice, which is really healing for the gut.
 I’m putting in flaxseeds, I’m putting in hemp seeds, putting in collagen protein powder, bone broth protein powder, putting in maca powder for my hormone balancing.
 Let’s see here what else.
-Oh, I’m putting in broccoli sprouts then I put in half a cup of frozen berries and then I put in a scoop of 100% raw cacao powder.
+Oh, I’m putting in broccoli sprouts then I put in half a cup of frozen berries, and then I put in a scoop of 100% raw cacao powder.

 Jacquie: To make it chocolate.
 And so the frozen berries and the chocolate turns it into the whole thing.
-Oh, I put in maybe a couple slices of cucumber in there, too, like a quarter of cucumber.
+Oh, I put in maybe a couple of slices of cucumber in there, too, like a quarter of cucumber.
 There are lots of other ingredients I’m not thinking of.

 Host: That's a lot of stuff to put in a smoothie.